EasyIOS/EasyIOS-Swift/README.md

 * MVVM : `Model-View-ViewModel` inspired by [Functional Reactive Programming](http://en.wikipedia.org/wiki/Functional_reactive_programming)
 * HTML To Native : Transform HTML&CSS to Native Control,
+* Reflect Cocoa Touch : Reflect all the Cocoa Touch Api ,we can use the Cocoa Touch Api via HTML
 * AutoLayout : The HTML layout based on the `AutoLayout`
 * Live Load : Edit the Html file and the view in smulator will update automaticly without rebuild your app
 * Cryptographic HTML : To make the HTML be safety,we provide the `AES Encryption` to encrypt the HTML